-If there is nothing untoward happening on a customer’s account and any questions satisfactorily answered we’ll look to unblock it as soon as we can.
-At no times do we want to deny a customer access to their money unless this is absolutely necessary.
+If there is nothing untoward happening on a customer’s account and any questions we have are satisfactorily answered, we’ll look to unfreeze the account as soon as we can.
+We would never want to deny a customer access to their account unless it is absolutely necessary.

 Originally posted 17 April 2019.
 Updated 12th May 2020